HomeOnMars/pyCSL2HMapGen/README.md

     "The original data used for this product have been supplied by JAXA's ALOS Global Digital Surface Model "ALOS World 3D - 30m" (AW3D30)"

 Step 3: Download & set the parameters of the script here.
-    Use git clone or whatever method to download this (there should also be a download button in the up-right corner.)
+    Use git clone or whatever method to download this (there should also be a green `code` button in the up-right corner- click that and you will see the download options.)
     Make sure python & the dependencies are installed.
     Put the map data into the same folder as the script.
-    Now open the jupyter notebook file (pyCSL2HMapGen.ipynb) if you have jupyter notebook, or the python script (pyCSL2HMapGen.py) in a text editor if you have not.
+    Now open the jupyter notebook file (`pyCSL2HMapGen.ipynb`) if you have jupyter notebook, or the python script (`pyCSL2HMapGen.py`) in a text editor if you have not.
     Edit the last few lines under the section "# Example":
     Change the list `tiffilenames` to be a list of the filenames of *your* datafiles.
 The script will only use the data listed there.
     Change the parameters (from Step 1) for the function call get_CSL_height_maps():